bradfrost/atomic-design/chapter-3.md

 Pattern Lab provides the ability to view both a pattern's underlying HTML as well as the template code used to generate the HTML.
 It can also be extended to showcase accompanying CSS and JavaScript code.

-{% include figure.html src="../images/content/pattern-lab-code.png" caption="Pattern Lab's code view demonstrates any pattern's HTML code and [this caption is incomplete]." %}
+{% include figure.html src="../images/content/pattern-lab-code.png" caption="Pattern Lab's code view demonstrates both a pattern's template code as well as the compiled HTML." %}

 Ultimately, whichever pattern library tool you decide to use should have some form of code view.
 Perhaps more importantly, the pattern libraries you create should showcase the types of code that enable you and your development team to be as effective as possible.